kundansingh06/Apache-Sqoop/sqoop commands/9_Sqoop_Import-all-tables.md

  --autoreset-to-one-mapper
 ```

-If we want to imports all tables from specified database excluding some table.
+If we want to import all tables from specified database excluding some table.

 ```
  sqoop import-all-tables